Doctor Communication Key to Managing Breast Cancer Patient Risk Worries

 The good news?
 A more nuanced approach to doctor-patient communication may help improve patients’ understanding.

-Researchers from the University of Michigan Comprehensive Cancer Center identified two demographically diverse groups of newly diagnosed breast cancer patients in Georgia and Los Angeles County.
+Researchers from the University of Michigan Rogel Cancer Center identified two demographically diverse groups of newly diagnosed breast cancer patients in Georgia and Los Angeles County.
 The project involved mailing surveys to women with favorable-prognosis breast cancer, either ductal carcinoma in situ or early stage invasive breast cancer, about two months after diagnosis.
 These surveys were done in two phases, which resulted in two samples for analysis.

 One sample included 1,295 women and examined the effect of doctor-patient communication on how accurately patients understand their risk of systemic recurrence after treatment.
 A second sample of 927 women studied how overestimating recurrence affected patients’ quality of life and frequency of worry.
 Both papers were published in Breast Cancer Research and Treatment.